 How was LGBT-FAN set up?

 LGBT-FAN first met in June 2012, in conjunction with the Philadelphia Trans Health Conference, the world’s largest annual transgender-specific conference.
 The Organization for Refuge, Asylum and Migration (ORAM) provided initial coordination and support.
 The Human Rights Campaign’s Religion and Faith Program, TransFaith, and the Unitarian Universalist Association’s United Nations Office joined ORAM on the planning committee.
-Since that initial meeting, the Network has grown to engage people representing a wide range of organizations, most of whom focus on LGBT communities and faith in some way, and many of whom had never partnered before.
+Since that initial meeting, the Network has evolved significantly, and has grown to engage people representing a wide range of organizations.
+We decided to change our name, from the LGBT Faith and Asylum Network to the LGBT Freedom and Asylum Network, in December 2014, to better reflect our diverse partnerships.
+For more information on this decision, see this press release.

 Individuals accessing assistance may, or may not, identify as lesbian, gay, bisexual, or transgender (LGBT).
-Many individuals who flee their countries because of their perceived sexual and/or gender non-conformity identify as queer or intersex, and many others choose not to self-assign a label to their identity and expression.
+Many individuals who flee their countries because of their perceived sexual and/or gender non-conformity identify as queer, intersex, or any number of English and non-English language terms.
+Many others choose not to self-assign a label to their identity and expression until they enter the asylum process.
 LGBT-FAN’s assistance is inclusive to and affirming of individuals whose vocabulary and conceptualizations differ from the dominant paradigm but for whom the risks remain the same.
 Assistance is also available to human rights defenders who do not identify as LGBT but who have advocated on behalf of the LGBT community and who have fled their country after facing similar threats and/or abuses.

 The pages below provide more information about the history, members and activities of LGBT-FAN, and the context in which we are working.